Barbara loves swimming and snorkeling in Florida. She loves to share her knowledge of dangerous creatures to keep her readers safe!

 One should never wear orange or yellow and never swim with even the most minor cut on your body.
-Sharks have an intense sense of smell of blood and will attack.
+Sharks have an intense sense of smell and will attack.

 Splashing and vibrations in the water attract sharks.
 This probably explains why so many swimmers are attacked on Florida's beautiful beaches during the summer months.

-When I was seven years old, I accidentally caught a baby Hammerhead shark in the Gulf.
+When I was seven years old, I accidentally caught a baby hammerhead shark in the Gulf.
 It had short hair, and it was soft like a puppy.
-It was about 10 inches long, and I wanted to keep it, but my Daddy said to give it back to its Mama.
+It was about 10 inches long, and I wanted to keep it, but my Daddy told me to return it to its mother.
 It was so cute, and it was a beautiful shade of grey.
 So, I gently put it back in the water, and it swam away to its mother.

 Stinging Coral aka Fire Coral